This is an experience...

 What this is.

-Something that doesn't disappear when you return to the floor on Monday.
+It is definitely something that doesn't disappear when you return to the floor on Monday.

 The Human Kind Project will linger.